 - You can take a ferry from Santa Cruz to San Cristobal.
-It's about 2 hours long and leaves twice a day.
+It’s about 2 hours long and leaves twice a day.
 You can book it online here, or at the docks once you arrive in Santa Cruz.

 Where to Stay in San Cristobal

-The main town in San Cristobal is called Puerto Baquerizo Moreno, and that's where all of the available accommodations are located.
+The main town in San Cristobal is called Puerto Baquerizo Moreno, and that’s where almost all of the available accommodations are located.